evjero/portal-federation/README.md

 Load the Landing page first?
 That's the host.
 Navigate from there to the About page?
 That's a remote.
 Refresh on the About?
 Now About is the host.
 The fetching between hosts and remotes only requires small portions of runtime code, not an entire entrypoint or entire application.

 This host/remote debacle can be streamlined in architecture as treating a simple head entrypoint on top of an application.
 This main entrypoint connects all the other Webpack runtimes and provisions from the orchestration layer at runtime.
 It's not a normal app entrypoint; only a few KB.
-We'll call this simple package a **Sigil**.
-Sigils are our special entrypoints that will contain a special Webpack runtime that can interface with a host, we'll call a **Portal**.
+We'll call this simple package a **Remote Entry**.
+Remote Entries are our special entrypoints that will contain a special Webpack runtime that can interface with a host, we'll call a **Portal**.

 ### Terminology